Paterson

 “I’m sorry, Lana.
 I shouldn’t have.”

 “There’s no need to be, master.
 I… you own me, and I can be mad at the situation, but never at you.
 Let’s just move on to happier things, okay?
 It’s not every day I get to have you over.” she said settling down in his lap and feeding him cake.
-Through her negligee, her crotch was pretty warm.
+Through her negligee, her crotch was warm and sticky.

-“Christine, listen…” Pat said the moment step into the jet.
+“Christine, listen…” Pat said the moment step onto the jet.
 He needed to get ahead of this conversation.
-He didn’t expect her to fly to LA to get him, and he thought she didn’t want him to be seen hitching a ride on her jet anymore.
+He didn’t expect her to fly to LA to get him, and he knew she didn’t want him to be seen hitching a ride on her jet anymore.
 He hoped it was not an emergency.

 The words died on his tongue when he heard the chortle and hum of a conversation.
 He even heard giggling.
 Christine was most definitely not a giggler.

 “Oh, hey master, can I get you a drink?” said Alyssa shifting her rapt attention onto him.
 She was playing a part again, that of a teenager with a bad crush.
-She lounged comfortably to one side of his made-to-order Nordic coach.
-Christine sat in her usual place across the table with a mimosa in hand.
+She lounged comfortably on the divan next to his made-to-order Nordic club chair, vaguely encroaching onto his empty chair.
+Christine sat in her usual place across the table on the other side of the divan with a mimosa in hand.
 She gave him a small wave and went back to her drink and her rapid texting.
 Either she was doing a deal or someone is getting fired.
 Could be both.
+Could also be both AND an excuse to be bitchy.
+They were definitely talking smack earlier.

 “Common interest makes for strange bedfellows, babe,” said Alyssa shouting after him.
 “Bed-following in this case.
-I used to be a bartender, if you need me to serve you,” Alyssa said, giggling.
+I used to be a bartender, if you need me to serve you,” Alyssa said, giggling, emphasis on the word serve.

 Then Christine giggled too, and that was so weird it sent a chill up his spine.